extracts/mac-scripting/Papers3/Papers_To_DEVONthink/README.md

 * quoted text
 * annotation type
 * creation date
-* color label
+* annotation color

 In addition, these publication properties are also transferred:

 * formatted reference
 * cite key
 * keywords
+* color label
+* flagged status
 * "papers://…" link
+* BibTeX metadata

-The export of some of these properties can be disabled below.
+The export of some of these properties can be disabled within the script.
 Example note as created by this script:

 ```
 Krell, A. et al., 2003.
 The biology and chemistry of land fast ice in the White Sea, Russia–A comparison of winter and spring conditions.
 Polar Biology, 26(11), pp.707–719.